XCSoar/XCSoar/XCSoarV4-README.txt

 ============================================================================

 To do for next version:
-- Exit simulator if battery lower than 20%
 - Implement cursor moveable by arrow keys for waypoint/airspace selection and to move/edit waypoints.